avatar

 About Me

-I am an undergraduate student at Hong Kong Baptist University (HKBU), pursuing a major in Sociology and a minor in Computer Science.
+I am an incoming PhD student in Systems Engineering at the University of Virginia (UVA).
+Currently, I am a final-year undergraduate at Hong Kong Baptist University (HKBU), majoring in Sociology with a minor in Computer Science.
 My studies have provided rigorous training in sociological theory and research methods, complemented by extensive coursework in computer science with a focus on Artificial Intelligence (AI).

 Driven by a strong conviction in the transformative potential of interdisciplinary research, I am passionate about exploring the convergence of social science and AI in the era of big data and intelligent technologies.
-I am particularly interested in how these sociological theories-guided LLM agents can enable novel insights into social simulations and complex societal dynamics.
+I am particularly interested in how these sociological theories-guided LLM agents can enable novel insights into social simulations and complex societal dynamics that both traditional data-driven machine learning and social science research cannot achieve.

 Research Interests